MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/onboard-configure-windows-defender-advanced-threat-protection.md

 # Onboard machines to the Windows Defender ATP service

 **Applies to:**

-- Windows 10 Enterprise
-- Windows 10 Education
-- Windows 10 Pro
-- Windows 10 Pro Education
-- macOS
-- Linux
-- Windows Server 2012 R2
-- Windows Server 2016
 - Windows Defender Advanced Threat Protection (Windows Defender ATP)

 [!include[Prerelease information](prerelease.md)]

 >Want to experience Windows Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-onboardconfigure-abovefoldlink)

-You need to onboard to Windows Defender ATP before you can use the service.
+You need to onboard machines to Windows Defender ATP before you can use the service.

 For more information, see [Onboard your Windows 10 machines to Windows Defender ATP](https://www.youtube.com/watch?v=JT7VGYfeRlA&feature=youtu.be).